teknostatik/keyboards/corne36/README.md

 I'm currently using cheap Pro-micro clones, but I socketed them, so may like this enough to put better controllers in at some point soon.
 Apart from that, there's not much I would change.

+The cheap controllers require QMK being told which bootloader to use.
+For me that command is:

+    qmk flash -kb crkbd/rev1 -km teknostatik36 -bl avrdude